VolunteerMD/VolunteerMD-Website/README.md

 For questions or feedback, please reach out at volunteermd.org@gmail.com.

-Disclaimer: Majority of the coding behind this website was AI generated.
+Disclaimer: The majority of the coding behind this website was AI generated.

 Thanks!